 If you start dancing and yell: “This room is so perfect”, prices probably won’t go any lower.
 You already bought the room and agreed to the price by being too excited.
 Your behavior shows that you will pay almost anything to have that room.
 By keeping your cool and not giving away your excitement, you’ll find yourself in a better position to haggle.

 By just letting someone know the room is above budget, you give the hostel owner a chance to set a different price.
 This technique really works and you’ll know immediately if there is a possibility to get a better price.
 The owner can start shaking his head and tell you he’s hardly earning any money on it.
-Or he just gives you a better price.
+Or they just give you a better price.

 Having a partner or friend who plays the impatient traveler is a good asset.
 If your partner tries to get you to leave the place because you’re over budget or because the hostel isn’t really that impressive, prices will drop quicker.
 Hostel owners still want to sell their rooms.
 If they start feeling they’re losing you as a customer, they will try to lure you in with better prices.

-In some places and at some times we enjoy shopping for hostels.
+In some places and at some times we enjoy shopping for hostels while ticking off boxes on our hostel shopping checklist.
 We did this when we already had our backpacks in another hostel and tried to find a better room.
 While walking through the city, we just walked into different hostels, luggage-free, and asked for room prices and if we could see them.
 Being luggage-free is such a good feeling since we’re used to carrying our backpacks.
 Heavy loaded and sweaty we tend to be easy customers.
 The hostel owners know that you just want to drop that bag somewhere and start exploring.
 Without a bag, you see different things and bargaining is easier.

 Budgeting is always a challenge.
+That’s why we created this guide to bargaining for backpackers.
 The good thing is: you learn so much along the way.
 Of course, you’ll get better the more you practice.
 Maybe you even use techniques we didn’t mention.
 If so, please let us know so we can add them to the list and try them ourselves.
-Choose your favorite technique and tell us which one it is!
+Choose your favorite negotiation technique and tell us which one it is!